-Panchase is a popular destination for Nepalese pilgrims and tourists for beautiful pond, morning view of Machhapuchhre, Dhaulagiri including Annapurna mountain ranges.
-It is believed that you will never find a tree leaf in the pond as birds pluck it away leaving the pond absolutely clean all year round.
-This beautiful pond add beauty to the place.
+Panchase is a popular destination for Nepalese pilgrims and tourists for its beautiful pond, and morning view of Machhapuchhre, Dhaulagiri including the Annapurna mountain ranges.
+It is believed that you will never find a tree leaf in the pond as birds pluck it away leaving the pond clean all year round.
+This beautiful pond adds beauty to the place.
 It has great biological, cultural, and religious diversity in addition to natural beauty.

-Tamagi is a stone village where you’ll find housed made from stones and it’s roof as well.
-It is an important tourist destination because of it’s natural and cultural importance.
-It has beautiful views of the villages of Phewa lake, green forests, hills full of natural beauty with touch of Machhapuchhre and Annapurna mountain range.
+Tamagi is a stone village where you’ll find houses made from stones and it’s roof as well.
+It is an important tourist destination because of its natural and cultural importance.
+It has beautiful views of the villages of Phewa Lake, green forests, and hills full of natural beauty with a touch of Machhapuchhre and Annapurna mountain range.
 At night you can see the twinkling lights of the beautiful tourist city Pokhara.
-For tourists home-stay services have been started here.
-You may see food prepared in wood fire without using any modern energy source.
-Wood-fired food tastes better than that is cooked in gas, electricity etc. You’ll find a home-stay name Tamagi stay inn with organic food.
+For tourists, homestay services have been started here.
+You may see food prepared on a wood fire without using any modern energy source.
+Wood-fired food tastes better than that is cooked in gas, electricity etc. You’ll find a homestay name Tamagi stay inn with organic food.

-Tamagi is famous for brave Gurung warriors.
-They are among the best fighters in the world fought First World War, Second World War, other operations and wars.
-It had a population of 3,543 persons living in 692 individual households, at the time of the 1991 Nepal census but now there is empty houses.
-People have left the village in search of jobs and better living standard elsewhere in UK, Hong Kong, USA, Australia, India etc. Only few people are there who keeps the surrounding areas of the village alive.
+Tamagi is famous for its brave Gurung warriors.
+They are among the best fighters in the world who fought First World War, Second World War, and other operations and wars.
+It had a population of 3,543 persons living in 692 individual households, at the time of the 1991 Nepal census but now there are empty houses.
+People have left the village in search of jobs and better living standards elsewhere in the UK, Hong Kong, USA, Australia, India etc. Only a few people are there who keep the surrounding areas of the village alive.
 Languages spoken are both Tamuki (Gurung) and Preghee/Khas(Nepali).

-In the past main occupation of the people in Tamagi was agriculture and British, Indian military services.
-Main products of this village are People used to grow rice, millet, mustard, wheat, potatoes, barley, maize etc.
+In the past main occupation of the people in Tamagi was agriculture and British, and Indian military services.
+The main products of this village are People used to grow rice, millet, mustard, wheat, potatoes, barley, maize etc.

-15th of Poush is the most important day in everybody’s calendar, when the “Lho/Barga” changes.
+15th of Poush is the most important day in everybody’s calendar when the “Lho/Barga” changes.
 On this day everybody gets older by one year.
-In modern day, Lhosar literally means: it is the birthday for everybody.
-This day is therefore celebrated by having a combined “seukai” (picnic) by bringing in new harvest (which in this case is rice) from everybody’s house.
+In modern-day, Lhosar means: it is birthday for everybody.
+This day is therefore celebrated by having a combined “seukai” (picnic) by bringing in a new harvest (which in this case is rice) from everybody’s house.
 Kul Peetri Puja (A puja to remember their ancestors) is carried out by everybody.
 Gaidu Puja is also carried out when “Khir” (Rice Pudding) is the main dish of the day.

-The village has a “Devi Than” where annual worshiping of god and goddesses (Devi Deutas) with “Puja Path” is carried out once a year.
+The village has a “Devi Than” where the annual worshiping of gods and goddesses (Devi Deutas) with “Puja Path” is carried out once a year.

-Tamagi Museum is a place where you’ll find things that reflects ancient lifestyle of the place and people.
-You’ll observer things that were used in kitchen and farming, ancient meat dryer, sanduk etc. This museum opened to educate people about Tamagi.
+Tamagi Museum is a place where you’ll find things that reflect the ancient lifestyle of the place and its people.
+You’ll observe things that were used in kitchens and farming, ancient meat dryers, sanduk etc. This museum opened to educate people about Tamagi.